mshafat/noteshub/Tasks/Tasks.kanban.md

 - Khudrapara has sent 2000tk through bKash which will be issued on Chanda Aam @08.05.24
 - Scan and send Audit letters
 - Give Bahrain's remittance acknowledgement letter to Robiul Bhai for NA's sign
+- Call my list for budget and shura implementation report fill-up

 ## Done
 - Reconcile receipt books pages with Daybook